b3h3moth/UnixCentric/libraries_APIs/sqlite/README.md

 ## Bibliography

-There are only two books that tell about API C.
+There are few books that cover the SQLite C API from beginning to end:

 * **The Definitive Guide to SQLite**; *Grant Allen*, *Mike Owens* (`2nd, 2010, Apress`)
 * **Using SQLite**; *Jay A. Kreibich* (`2010, O'Reilly`)

 ## Get SQLite library